Last update: December 11, 2025

 The goal is simple: make it easy for your audience to understand your product at a glance and inspire them to take the next step.
 Flipsnack can help you showcase your products more effectively by allowing you to integrate high-quality images, interactive elements, and videos into the digital catalog.

-Before you begin designing your catalog, you should have an idea on how you want to look and what to add in there.
-Here is some key pages that almost every catalog has:
+Before you begin designing your catalog, you should have an idea of how you want it to look and what to add in there.
+Here are some key pages that almost every catalog has:

 These pages are your first and last impression.
 The front cover should immediately capture attention and reflect your brand’s identity, think high-impact visuals, a compelling headline, and clear branding elements (logo, colors, typography).
 The back cover can reinforce your brand or include contact info, calls to action, or special promotions.